mdenomy/foundation-demo/README.md

 ## Responsive Design
 The styling is set up to change the number of columns when displayed on a mobile device, a tablet, or if if the browser window gets resized.

+The Top Bar includes a menu that is only displayed on mobile devices that displays the mav items.